NINJAMINEBRO/Aniloader_public/README.md

 **INFO:**

-This is a closed source Program that I "NMB" have made on my own with assistance of multiple tools including AI.
+This is a partial closed/open source Program that I "NMB" have made on my own with assistance of multiple tools including AI.

 Please redirect anyone you share this program with to my itch.io page which is the official download page as of right now, although the program is also on my GitHub.